FairwindsOps/rok8s-scripts/README.md

 ## Kubernetes Access

-In order to connect to a Kubernets cluster the build must authenticate.
+In order to connect to a Kubernetes cluster the build must authenticate.
 In GKE clusters having the above GCP login is sufficient.
 In other clusters, base64encode your kube_config file and save it in the environment variable `KUBECONFIG_DATA`

 ## Secrets